 The development of sound Numeracy and Literacy skills are part of the core curriculum at all levels of Springside College.
 We design and deliver explicit teaching and learning experiences through the Springside Instructional Model.
 We tailor individual programs to meet specific educational needs while gradually introducing all learners to challenging content and relevant strategies through a variety of learning contexts.

 At Springside College we acknowledge the inextricable link between mental and physical wellbeing and how these aspects of health impact learning.
 Engagement and Wellbeing Leaders develop a college wide social and emotional learning curriculum from P-9.
-We also have a cadre of paraprofessionals – speech therapists, occupational therapists and psychologists – who work here and dedicated Primary and Secondary Welfare Coordintors/Child Safe Officer’s to cater to any student needs.
+We also have a cadre of paraprofessionals – speech therapists, occupational therapists and psychologists – who work here and dedicated Primary Welfare Coordintors/Child Safe Officer’s to cater to any student needs.
 We have an out of school hours care program that runs on site.

 In delivering on our focus to provide a stimulating learning environment for our students, Springside College strives to enrich the learning experience of the students at Springside with a vibrant and engaging range of subjects.
 Our core subjects are complemented by specialist delivered content in the areas of Performing Arts, Health and PE, Visual Arts, LOTE, Cooking and ICT guided by eSmart practices.